doro041/AquaSeg-InformaticsThesis/README.md

 ## Introduction
+Lobsters play a vital role in marine ecosystems and support valuable commercial fisheries.
+However, overharvesting—particularly of egg-bearing females—can threaten population sustainability.
+To protect these populations, many fisheries enforce strict regulations against harvesting berried lobsters (females carrying eggs), such as Scotland.
+Traditionally, detecting and verifying egg presence is done manually, which is time-consuming and prone to error.
 This user manual provides guidance for installing, configuring, and operating the AquaSeg mobile application for real-time detection and segmentation of egg-bearing lobsters.
 AquaSeg is designed for use by fisheries inspectors, marine biologists, conservationists, and fishers, enabling rapid, accurate identification of lobsters in field conditions using a standard Android mobile device.

 ## System Requirements